Biden takes steps to help Merck boost Johnson & Johnson COVID-19 vaccine supply

 “One of the things that I learned when I came into office was that Johnson & Johnson was behind in manufacturing and production,” Biden said.
 “It simply wasn’t coming fast enough.
 So my team has been hard at work to accelerate that effort.”

+He said the U.S. government had invoked the Defense Production Act to help equip two Merck plants to make the J&J vaccine.

-He said the plants already making J&J’s vaccine would also step up their output, producing 24 hours a day, 7 days a week.
+Biden also said plants already making J&J’s vaccine would step up their output, producing 24 hours a day, 7 days a week.

+These actions will ultimately double J&J’s U.S. ability to produce vaccine substance and increase its fill-finish capacity, where the product is put into vials and readied for shipping, HHS said.

+Merck Chief Marketing Officer Mike Nally said his company was waiting on specialized equipment to begin producing the vaccine, but the plant where it will finish J&J’s vaccine and put it into vials could be operating within a few months.

 An increased supply of the J&J vaccine sooner would speed the U.S. vaccination effort considerably, because you can inoculate twice as many people with the same number of shots.
 The other two U.S.-authorized vaccines produced by Pfizer Inc with partner BioNTech and Moderna Inc both require two shots a few weeks apart.